nupsea/mlzc-ipl-pred/README.md

 ### 1. Train the Model (Optional)

 Enter the `ipl_build` folder, install dependencies with `Pipenv` and activate the virtual environment to train the model.
+(Explore using half_match.ipynb notebook and make changes in `hm_train.py` correspondingly to modify/optimize the model behaviour, else skip to Step 2.)

    ```bash
    cd ipl_build